buildwithgrove/path/envoy/README.md

 _`PADS` loads data from the Gateway Endpoints YAML file specified by the `YAML_FILEPATH` environment variable._

 [An example `gateway-endpoints.yaml` file may be seen in the PADS repo](https://github.com/buildwithgrove/path-auth-data-server/blob/main/yaml/testdata/gateway-endpoints.example.yaml).

+The yaml file below provides an example for a particular gateway operator where:

+- `endpoint_1` is authorized with a static API Key
+- `endpoint_2` is authorized using an auth-provider issued JWT for two users
+- `endpoint_3` requires no authorization and has a rate limit set

 ```yaml
 endpoints: